Should I Undergo Total Knee Replacement for Arthritis?

 During a total knee replacement procedure, your surgeon will remove damaged cartilage and a portion of the underlying bone in order to replace them with a prosthetic knee joint.

 Each year in the U.S., more than half a million people undergo total knee replacement.
 With a more than 90% rate of success, it has proven to be an effective means of:

 - Significantly reducing knee pain

 - Greatly improving overall knee function

 Although arthroplasty has proven to be a safe and effective solution for arthritis, it is still a major surgical procedure and should be treated as such.
 We always recommend exhausting all available non-surgical treatments before exploring total knee replacement.
-Our board certified orthopaedic surgeon and knee replacement expert, James Grimes, MD, is happy to walk you through each step of the process from diagnosis to treatment to recovery.
+Our board certified orthopaedic surgeons and knee replacement experts are happy to walk you through each step of the process from diagnosis to treatment to recovery.